 - A: I’m very sorry to hear that you had to wait so long.

 B: I’m sorry.
 My boss is behind schedule today.

 Can you see that the apologies in examples 1.B, 2.A and 3.A don’t blame the company.
 These apologies refer to the customer and his experience.

-So, let’s go back to my call to customer service complaining about the shoe store sales clerk who answered a personal call while serving me.
-The agent could have told me that understood my upset – and that he too would feel angry if a staff made a personal call while serving me.
-He could have agreed that customers should always have the full attention of the staff serving them.
+So, let’s go back to my call to the courteous woman in customer service who I complained to about the shoe store sales clerk.
+She could have told me that she understood my upset – that she too would feel angry if someone made a personal call while serving me.

-Would I have gone back there for my next pair of shoes?
+Would I have gone back to that store for my next pair of shoes?
 Perhaps not.
 But would I have hung up the phone feeling valued, cared about and understood by the company.
-Definitely.
-I would have felt, not only satisfied – but impressed!
+I would have felt not only satisfied – but impressed.